rizwankhan1787/thoughtworks_assignment/README.md

 Commands:

-rizz_uat      Creates the muzzu_uating environment
+rizz_uat      Creates the rizz_uating environment
 prod       Creates the production environment pack       Tag and push production images status     Display the status of the environment